 Schizoaffective Disorder Treatment at Promises

-With treatment, people with schizoaffective disorder can have a good quality of life.
 Medication and counseling are the core elements of treatment for schizoaffective disorder.
-Depending on the individual’s symptoms, doctors may prescribe antipsychotics, mood-stabilizers or antidepressants to manage symptoms.
+Depending on the individual’s symptoms, doctors may prescribe antipsychotics.
+They also may give mood stabilizers or antidepressants to manage symptoms.

-At Promises, treatment also includes family counseling, support groups and psychotherapy to combat isolation, improve relationships and normalize negative thought patterns.
+Family counseling, support groups and psychotherapy help combat isolation.
+They also improve relationships and normalize negative thought patterns.
 Clients build essential social and independent living skills.
-When schizoaffective disorder occurs along with substance abuse, integrated treatment for co-occurring disorders is provided.
+Schizoaffective disorder often occurs along with substance abuse.
+People use drugs and alcohol to manage their symptoms.
+We provide integrated treatment for these co-occurring disorders.

 Symptoms of Schizoaffective Disorder

-Individuals with this mental illness may experience a range of issues ranging from mild to severe.
+Individuals with this mental illness may experience a range of issues.
+They can be mild to severe.
 Common schizoaffective disorder symptoms include:

 - Disorganized thinking